-Tim Cherney - Associate Director for Inclusion & Community Development
+Tim Cherney - Associate Director for Community Development & LGBTQPIA+ Initiatives

-Cherney is the Associate Director of Student Life for Inclusion & Community Development.
-In this role, he oversees residential social and educational programs that foster a welcoming and inclusive living environment for all students.
+Tim is the Associate Director of Student Life for Inclusion & Community Development.
+In this role, he oversees residential, social, and educational programs that foster a welcoming and inclusive living environment for all students.
 Along with supporting initiatives geared toward facilitating conversations around the intersections of race, gender, faith, class, and ability, Tim is specifically charged with increasing the sense of belonging amongst LGBTPQIA+ students in the residence halls.

 Originally from outside Cleveland, Ohio, Tim received his M.S. in Student Affairs in Higher Education from Colorado State University, and his B.A. in English from John Carroll University in Cleveland.
 It was at JCU that Tim first experienced cura personalis, and his love for Jesuit education has remained strong since.

-Garrison (Garry) moved to Maryland and joined the Loyola Team in 2018 having departed from his former role in Hospitality Administration with the Saginaw Chippewa Indian Tribe of Michigan.
-Garry has a diverse education background, having served in both K-12 as well as Higher Education roles.
+Garrison (Garry) moved to Maryland and joined the Loyola team in 2018 having departed from his former role in Hospitality Administration with the Saginaw Chippewa Indian Tribe of Michigan.
+Garry has a diverse educational background, having served in both K-12 as well as higher education roles.
 But, while Garry has found a passion for working with students of all ages, he truly excels when in an atmosphere where students are empowering one another to serve, create their own identity, and care for the whole person.
-Bring on the Jesuit value of “cura personalis!”
+Bring on the Jesuit value of cura personalis!

-Originally from Berlin, Connecticut, Garry completed his Bachelor of Arts in Psychology from fellow Jesuit institution, College of the Holy Cross, and his Master of Education degree in Higher Education Administration from Post University.
+Originally from Berlin, Conn., Garry completed his B.A. in Psychology from fellow Jesuit institution, College of the Holy Cross, and his M.Ed. degree in Higher Education Administration from Post University.

-As the Administrative Assistant for Budgeting and Student Conduct at Loyola, Garrison seeks to inspire an accountable and inclusive environment and works toward supporting a dynamic professional staff.
-He enjoys leadership podcasts, PC/PS4 games, and spending time with his fiancé and their two dogs, Bailey and Luke.
+Garry enjoys leadership podcasts, PC/PS4 games, and spending time with his Wife and their two dogs, Bailey and Luke.

-Deryka Nairne - Assistant Director for Charleston (Hopkins, Lange Court, Seton Court & Southwell) and Gardens (Avila, Bellarmine, Claver & Dorothy Day Halls)
+TBA - Assistant Director for Charleston Gardens Area (Hopkins, Lange Court, Seton Court, Southwell, Avila, Bellarmine, Claver & Dorothy Day Halls)

-Marci Reisman - Assistant Director for the Hillside Area (Flannery O'Connor, Butler & Hammerman)
+Marci Belton - Assistant Director for the Hillside Area (Thea Bowman, Butler & Hammerman)

-Marci Reisman joined Loyola's Student Life team as an Assistant Director in October of 2018.
-Marci is originally from Connecticut, where she earned her B.A. in Sociology and Criminology at Eastern CT State University, and her M.S. in Counselor Education with a specialization in Student Development and Higher Education from Central CT State University.
+Marci Belton joined Loyola's Student Life team as an Assistant Director in October of 2018.
+Marci is originally from Connecticut, where she earned her B.A. in Sociology and Criminology at Eastern CT State University, and her M.S. in Counselor Education with a specialization in student development and higher education from Central CT State University.
 Marci has experience working in the public and private realm of higher education, and she has also worked for several non-profit organizations.
-Her vast experiences, both professionally and personally, is what leads her to serve others in an intentional, individualized, and compassionate way.
+Her vast experiences, both professionally and personally, are what lead her to serve others in an intentional, individualized, and compassionate way.